What treatments for wrinkles under the eyes?

 Another popular method for reducing wrinkles is micro-needling mesotherapy, performed using specialized devices like Dermapen.
 Micro-punctures stimulate the skin for intensive renewal.

-What treatments help with dark circles and bags under the eyes?
+Which treatments help with dark circles and bags under the eyes?

 • reduction of dark circles,

-• improvement of microcirculation,
+• enhancement of microcirculation,

 • intense nourishment of tissues,